The Problem of Evil and its Coasian Solution: a dialogue on the economic theory of theodicy

 The example of the malicious hardwood chair demonstrates that in some sense our propositional attitudes towards the world can be more or less appropriate and more or less useful, according to the proposition’s “direction of fit.”
 As a benchmark, seeing intention in the chair is an error that will lead nowhere, while seeing intention in another awake and active animal is highly useful and predictive.
 This is because in the case of another human, our mental representations (or attributions) of their intentions A supervene nicely onto the complex arrangements of their brain matter X, while failing to map onto Y, a homogenous arrangement of wood fiber.

 The same analysis can be done for god.
 If notions of god arise from people taking an intentional stance towards our natural environments – that is, actively constructing a representation of, for example, what nature “wants” – then the next question to ask is whether this projection can find a direction of fit.
-While the abstraction of intentionality A can be easily projected onto any number of things, from voodoo dolls to lightning bolts, this says more about the functional sensitivity of X’s computational design than voodoo dolls or lightning bolts.
+While the abstraction of intentionality A can be easily projected onto any number of things, from voodoo dolls to lightning bolts, this says more about the functional sensitivity of our brain than voodoo dolls or lightning bolts.
 Neuroscience has established that intention is a specific kind of physical state X in the brain.
 If some object Y lacks the properties of X then it is unwise to project A on to it.
-In this way, god is a type of category mistake and thus can be rejected as a useless, meaningless, and erroneous application of the intentional stance.
+In this way, god is a type of attribution error or category mistake and thus can be rejected as a useless, meaningless, and erroneous application of the intentional stance.
 The lack of a direction of fit implies meaninglessness because, though humans find no problem talking meaningfully as if nature has intention, the Martian will be locked out from communicating without an X for empirical reference.

 It should not be surprising that so many cultures across space and time have independently invented gods.
 Human mental faculties were not selected for on the basis of Ultimate Truth.
 During our evolution, “accuracy” always served an end.
 It is extremely useful to be able to tell the difference between an angry stranger and a happy one; to model the knowledge inside the heads of our friends and enemies; to judge two organism’s interests as potentially divergent; to form alliances; and to distinguish theft from “accidental borrowing”.
 Having an internal knowledge of precisely what intentional mental states are on a physical level is not evolutionarily important compared to the ability to actively infer and project intentionality in social interactions or in the wild.